retreaver/core-api-docs/source/index.html.md

 curl -X DELETE https://api.retreaver.com/campaigns/cid/0044.json?api_key=woofwoofwoof&company_id=1
 ```

-Delete a campaign by CID.
-You must delete all the numbers belonging to that campaign first.
+Delete a Campaign by CID.
+You must delete all the Numbers belonging to that Campaign first.